 Wood fuel testing

-View list of laboratories who can undertake testing of wood fuel here.
+View list of laboratories who can undertake testing of wood fuel.

 Have you got biomass that could be converted to fuel?

 A number of fuel suppliers are seeking sources of biomass for their business.
 If you have biomass that you would like to dispose of contact the listed suppliers in the first instance.
-If no luck with them contact email@example.com and we will see what we can suggest.
+Contact us if you have any queries or need assistance getting in touch with them.

 Wood fuel supply market development activities